JYNgithub/Hololive-Content-Tracker/README.md

 # Hololive Content Tracker
 A website that shows upcoming streams and performance analytics for talents from Hololive Production with automatic updates for fans to monitor their latest content.

-This is an end-to-end data engineering project with automated data pipelines orchestrated by a self-hosted Apache Airflow instance, performing scheduled ETL that scrapes and loads data into a cloud PostgreSQL database with the frontend served on Render.

 https://hololive-content-tracker.onrender.com/

+This is an end-to-end data engineering project with automated data pipelines orchestrated by a self-hosted Apache Airflow instance, performing scheduled ETL that scrapes and loads data into a cloud PostgreSQL database, with the frontend served on Render.
+DAG definitions are available [here](https://github.com/JYNgithub/HLCT-Airflow-DAGs).

 <div align="center">
 <img src="assets/architecture.png" width="75%">